IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 The IP phones you choose should depend particularly on your business needs.

 A discussion with the VoIP provider on some compatibility issues is strongly recommended.
-The IP phones need to support the same protocols and codecs that the provider’s telephone system uses.
-The SIP protocol is a commonly used protocol by VoIP providers and most IP phones support it.
+The IP phones must support the same protocols and codecs the provider’s telephone system uses.
+The SIP protocol is a commonly used protocol by VoIP providers, and most IP phones support it.

 Types of IP phones: